muradkarakas/DebuggerAdaptor/readme.md

-# VS Code Sodium Debugger Adaptor Extension for Sodium
+# VS Code Debugger Adaptor Implementation for Sodium
+## By Murad Karakas

 For details: